 - Debulking/cytoreductive surgery removed some but not all of the tumor.
 It is performed when removing the entire tumor would cause damage to surrounding tissues and organs.
 Chemotherapy or radiation usually follows to destroy the rest of the tumor.

-- Symptom relief can also be handled by surgery, such as when a tumor that is pressing on a nerve or bone or obstructing your intestine is removed.
+- Symptom relief can also be handled by a procedure, such as when a tumor that is pressing on a nerve or bone or obstructing your intestine is removed.

 - Restorative/reconstructive surgery often follows treatment to restore your body to how it functioned and looked pre-surgery.
-Restorative surgery is common after a mastectomy or after surgery for head and neck cancer.
+Restorative surgery is common after a mastectomy or after your procedure for head and neck cancer.

-Your preparation for surgery at MedStar Health will depend on the type of procedure you are having.
+Your preparation will depend on the type of procedure you are having.
 In general, you can expect:

 - Informed consent: The doctor will tell you about your procedure, including goals, risks and side effects.
-You provide written permission to perform the surgery.
+You provide written permission to perform the procedure.

-- Preparatory tests: Your doctor will order blood and urine tests and X-ray or other imaging tests before your surgery.
+- Preparatory tests: Your doctor will order blood and urine tests and X-ray or other imaging tests before your procedure.

-- Other preparations: You should not to eat or drink anything beginning the night before your surgery, especially if you will be having general anesthesia.
+- Other preparations: You should not to eat or drink anything beginning the night before your procedure, especially if you will be having general anesthesia.

 Cryotherapy is a new treatment and is not used as often as radiation therapy for primary treatment.
 However, the technology of freezing cancer cells to destroy them may be more effective than traditional radiation therapy, which uses high doses of radiation to treat and kill cancer cells.